-- After First Course Access.
-The number of days are calculated from the first time a user accesses the course or learning plan.
-For learning plans, this means a user’s first access for any course inside the learning plan.
+- After first course access.
+The number of days is calculated from the first time a user accesses any course in the learning plan.

-- After Being Enrolled in the Course.
-The number of days are calculated at the time of the user’s enrollment, not after the user’s first access of the course or learning plan.
-If a user is waiting to be approved into a course or learning plan (due to a pending E-Commerce payment or waiting for Admin approval), the validity period starts from the date of the approved enrollment.
-If you flag this option, along with the option to also update all enrollments expiration dates where users already started this course, then your LMS will perform a massive expiration date recalculation based on enrollment dates, rather than the first course access date.
+- After Being Enrolled in the Learning Plan.
+The number of days is calculated from the user’s enrollment date.
+If a user is waiting to be approved in the learning plan (due to a pending E-Commerce payment or waiting for Admin approval), the validity period starts from the date the enrollment is approved.